 Spruced up and Ready for Action

 Well, dear readers, my day just went downhill from there and I actually can’t recall where it went to.
-Am perfectly sure that I spent time on my laptop and mobile but beside that????????
+Am perfectly sure that I spent time on my laptop and mobile but beside that, who knows?

 Oh yes, Now I remember.
 I spent a couple of hours on Pinterest looking at all the amazing ideas for Sewing and Craft rooms.
 Amazing work spaces.
-This really inspired me no end.
+This really inspired me to do a lot of research.

 It was all so exciting and I couldn’t wait begin.